limegimlet/covid_dataviz/index.md

 # Where France is going
 {:.no_toc}

-The curves show that incidence rate for the elderly are growing faster than overall incidence rate.
-In early September, `incid_70+` was lagging `incid_tous` by about 2.5 weeks.
-On Oct 23 the lag is only 3 days.
+The curves show that the incidence rate for the elderly is growing faster than the overall incidence rate.
+On Sept 1, `incid_70+` was lagging `incid_tous` by about 2.5 weeks.
+On Oct 23 the lag was only 3 days.

 {% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://limegimlet.github.io/covid_dataviz/kpi_fr_trends.html" height="500" width="100%"></iframe>
 {% endraw %}

-Granted, incidence rates are heavily subject to 'testing bias'.
-For example, since mid-September there's been a change in testing strategy to reduce bottlenecks by  prioritizing those who are symptomatic, who are also more likely to be older.
+Granted, incidence rates are heavily subject to testing bias.
+For example, since mid-September there's been a change in testing strategy to reduce bottlenecks, by  prioritizing those who are symptomatic, and who are also more likely to be older.

-However, the ICU trends don't suffer from bias.
+Regardless of incidence rates, though, the plot above shows that ICU saturation is already above 30% nationally.

+Moreover, if you isolate `rea%` (click the legend) and zoom in from Sept 1, you can  see how the increase in ICU occupancy has accelerated after Oct 15.

 # How these trends play out in hospitals
 {:.no_toc}

 Below you can see a rise in ICU arrivals around September 1st.
-Deaths (`dc`) had already started a slow rise that in late October is looking increasingly exponential.
+Deaths (`dc`) had already started a slow rise that by late October is looking increasingly exponential.

 {% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://limegimlet.github.io/covid_dataviz/kpi_rea_dc_trends.html" height="500" width="100%"></iframe>
 {% endraw %}

-(The big bump from Sept 18 to 25 was not from new deaths those days, but the result of catching up on a [data-entry backlog](https://www.bfmtv.com/sante/coronavirus-un-rattrapage-de-donnees-provoque-une-forte-hausse-du-nombre-de-deces-dans-les-hopitaux_AN-202009180358.html).)
+(The big bump from Sept 18 to 25 was not from new deaths those days, but the result of catching up on a [data-entry backlog](https://www.bfmtv.com/sante/coronavirus-un-rattrapage-de-donnees-provoque-une-forte-hausse-du-nombre-de-deces-dans-les-hopitaux_AN-202009180358.html){:target="_blank"}.)

 **These national trends hide regional variations.
 Compare regions and departments [on this page](region_kpi.html)**.